Brilliant Minds CEO, Annastasia Seebohm Giacomini

 “…whilst I was always very clear about where I wanted to go, I have always been willing to kind of like throw it all up in the air and try something new.”

 “I've always been a little bit like this.
-I'm huge on new year resolutions.
-I'm huge on setting goals but I think we're always an evolution…You grow and you learn things about yourself and you read more.
+I'm huge on New Year's resolutions.
+I'm huge on setting goals, but I think we're always an evolution…You grow, and you learn things about yourself, and you read more.
 And I think that it's an evolution.

 As I sit looking at Annastasia on my screen, I’m struck by how young she looks.
 At thirty-six years old she is already on her second CEO position.
 Before her current stint at Brilliant Minds, she held the top job at Quintessentially Group, the world’s premier luxury concierge service, where she worked her way up from Executive Assistant to Global Chief Executive Officer in five years!
 She credits her work ethic, eagerness to get her hands dirty in all roles and willingness to talk to just about anyone.